 Twilio Recently Boosted Flex Through Acquisitions

 While this news broke a little while ago now, I just wanted to touch on an interesting development that happened between Flex’s original announcement and yesterday.
-Back in September of this year, Twilio had acquired another contact center software maker, Ytica.
+In September 2018, Twilio had acquired another contact center software maker, Ytica.

 Based in the Czech Republic, Ytica specialized in “customizable contact center reporting, speech analytics and workforce optimization software.”
 This, obviously, introduces even more functionality that Flex might have been previously missing, when compared to the leading Enterprise grade Contact Center Solutions.Workforce Management and Analytics and Reporting are specifically two other solutions generally bundled with Contact Center solutions, enabling organizations to gain a strong grasp over their data, and how to optimize their overall business around that data.
 At the time of this announcement, Al Cook, General Manager of Flex, explained: